core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 parameter problem with the value of an elective option.
 More detailed information SHOULD be included as a diagnostic payload.

-For CoAP over UDP, messages which contain syntax violations MUST be processed as message format errors.
+For CoAP over UDP, messages which contain syntax violations are processed as message format errors.
 As described in Sections 4.2 and 4.3 of {{RFC7252}}, such messages are rejected by sending a matching Reset message and otherwise ignoring the message.